serilog-contrib/serilog-sinks-applicationinsights/README.md

 This is a new major release (5.0).
 Notable changes:

-- **OperationName and Baggage are opt-in:** they are only forwarded when present as `LogEvent` properties (use the built-in enrichers above or your own enricher).
+- **OperationName and Baggage are opt-in:** they are only forwarded when present as `LogEvent` properties (use the built-in enricher above or your own enricher).
 - **Less redundancy in custom dimensions by default:** operation-related values are set on `ITelemetry.Context` and are not duplicated into `telemetry.Properties` unless enabled.

 ### `TelemetryConverterBase` constructor flags